PaddlePaddle/PARL/README.md

 The main abstractions introduced by PARL that are used to build an agent recursively are the following:

 ### Model
-`Model` is abstracted to construct the forward network which defines a policy network or critic network given state as input.
+`Model` is abstracted to construct the forward network which defines a policy network or critic network given state as input. `Model` also provides a helpful API
+`sync_params_to`, which can be used to synchronize parameters between models directly.

 ### Algorithm
 `Algorithm` describes the mechanism to update parameters in `Model` and often contains at least one model.